-Mr. Brownlee debuted with the Houston Symphony Orchestra in Dvorák’s Te Deum conducted by Andres Orozco-Estrada and with the Montreal Symphony and Melbourne Symphony Orchestra in Verdi’s Messa da Requiem conducted by Kent Nagano and Lawrence Renes, respectively.
+Mr. Brownlee debuted with the Houston Symphony Orchestra in Dvořák’s Te Deum conducted by Andres Orozco-Estrada and with the Montreal Symphony Orchestra in Verdi’s Messa da Requiem conducted by Kent Nagano.
 He made his Los Angeles Philharmonic debut under Gustavo Dudamel in Beethoven’s Choral Fantasy and returned for performances of a new multimedia staging by Netia Jones of Chin’s Alice in Wonderland under Susanna Mälkki, which traveled to the Barbican in London with the BBC Symphony.
-Also with the LA Philharmonic, he was seen as the Doctor in Pelléas et Melisande with Esa-Pekka Salonen conducting.
+Also with the LA Philharmonic, he was seen in Pelléas et Melisande (Doctor) with EsaPekka Salonen conducting.
 He sang Stravinsky’s Les Noces with the Los Angeles Master Chorale.

 PRESS KIT MATERIALS

 Contact Magnum Opus Artists

 Magnum Opus Artists maintains up-to-date press kit materials for Mr. Brownlee.
 To request materials, including a biography, resumé, and/or headshot, contact Magnum Opus Artists below.